Hockey Hall of Famer Guy Lafleur dies at age 70 - NewsBreak

 Hockey Hall of Famer Guy Lafleur dies at age 70

-Lafleur, a Hall of Fame forward who helped Montreal win five Stanley Cup titles in the 1970s, has died at age 70 following a battle with lung cancer.
+MONTREAL (AP) — Hockey Hall of Famer Guy Lafleur, who helped the Montreal Canadiens win five Stanley Cup titles in the 1970s, has died at age 70.

-“A special person,” Canadiens alternate captain Brendan Gallagher told reporters in Brossard.
-“We’re really proud to wear this Montreal Canadiens logo in large part because of individuals like Guy Lafleur.”

 Canadiens President Geoff Molson said the organization was devastated.